Imagine it. Imagine someone came and built a high wall right around your neighborhood so that you couldn’t get out. That’s what the Nazis did to us.

 Some of the most touching and excruciating stories are those in which the accounts are told from a child’s viewpoint.
-Coming of age is never easy, even under normal circumstances, but coming of age under constant life-threatening conditions and surviving is a close exemplification of the power of the human spirit.
+Coming of age is never easy, even under normal circumstances, but coming of age under constantly life-threatening conditions and surviving is a close exemplification of the power of the human spirit.
 Not all stories have a happy ending.
 Films such as Edges of the Lord (2001) and The Boy in the Striped Pajamas (2008) stick to the viewer’s mind regardless of age or educational level.

 Just as powerful is the 1997 film The Island on Bird Street.
 It is a movie based on the book of the same name by Uri Orlev.
 The main protagonist of the film is twelve-year-old Alex (Jordan Kiziuk).
-He lives with with father and uncle in the Jewish ghetto set up by the Nazis as a temporary holding place.
+He lives with father and uncle in the Jewish ghetto set up by the Nazis as a temporary holding place.
 Almost every day, soldiers enter the ghetto and select people – people that are taken away – deported out of the ghetto to an unknown destination and fate.
 The residents are told that the deportees are being sent to work at countryside farms.
 Yet, some suspected the truth and fled.
 Some parents tried to hide their children, as did Alex’s dad Stephen.

 One day, following an order for a liquidation of the ghetto, the Gestapo captured all inhabitants, including Alex and his family.
 After promising his son that no matter what happened he would come back for him, Alex’s dad is taken away from the others and searched.
 His uncle sacrifices himself by attracting the attention of the German soldiers, allowing Alex to escape, managing to hide himself in the ruins.
 The very next day, the ghetto looks like a ghost town.
-The streets and the houses are empty and Alex is all alone, with no-one but his pet mouse Snow and his favorite book, the novel “Robinson Crusoe”, to keep him company.
+The streets and the houses are empty, and Alex is all alone, with no-one but his pet mouse Snow and his favorite book, the novel “Robinson Crusoe”, to keep him company.

 After seeing the film, I started exploring various resources related to the Holocaust (such as the story of the Lodz Ghetto published at About.com) and am positive that most viewers are likely to feel a similar urge.
-Some (including myself) may say that the film is a bit optimistic at times (it’s never predictable despite the fact that it’s based on the semi-autobiographical novel written by Uri Orlev – a survivor himself).
+Some (including myself) may say that the film is a bit optimistic at times (it’s never predictable although it’s based on the semi-autobiographical novel written by Uri Orlev – a survivor himself).
 My research also discovered that, in real life, the fate of Alex’s alter ego – writer Uri Orlov himself – differs from what is shown on screen.
 This concern is best addressed by the film’s director at the 1997 film festival in Berlin :

 Basically, the portrait of 12-year-old Alex – as he is called in the film – is the story of a survivor, with both Dickens and Hugo in it.
 During five months in the Warsaw ghetto, he is kept alive by the hope that his father will return.
 Their lives have been hell during Nazi anti-semitism.
 But like most children, he understands how to live in the present and squeeze a little optimism out of the most hopeless situations.source